-The chivara is a feature of all Buddhist traditions, although the style and length of the garment may differ.
-If you would want to know more about chivara, then this blog is the perfect place to start.
+The chivara is a feature of all Buddhist traditions, although the style and length of the garment may vary.
+If you’re interested in learning more about the chivara, this blog is the perfect place to start.

-It is made of a length of cloth, usually orange or yellow, which is wrapped at the waist in such a way that it hangs down in front and back, either partially or completely covering the legs.
+The chivara is wrapped around the waist and hangs down in front and back, either partially or completely covering the legs.

 The Structure of Chivara Robe